Destinations Greece Athens

 Closest direct Acropolis frame from any city hotel

-InsiderThe rooftop pool is small and reservation-only — book at check-in for an afternoon slot.
-The corner suite on the top floor (request) has the Parthenon framed inside a window the size of a wall.
+InsiderThe rooftop pool is small and reservation-only, so book an afternoon slot at check-in.
+The corner suite on the top floor (request it) frames the Parthenon inside a window the size of a wall.

-The legendary Astir Palace — Greece's first Four Seasons — reopened in 2019 after a major, multi-year restoration.
-303 rooms and suites across three buildings on a 75-acre Vouliagmeni peninsula, with a private cove (Astir Beach), three pools, three restaurants (Matsuhisa Athens, Michelin-starred Pelagos for fine seafood, the Italian Mercato), a serious spa, and the resort traditional Athenian families have stayed at since the 1960s.
-25 minutes from Syntagma by cab; resort feel, not city stay.
+The Astir Palace, Greece’s first Four Seasons, reopened in 2019 after a multi-year restoration.
+303 rooms and suites across three buildings on a 75-acre Vouliagmeni peninsula, with a private cove (Astir Beach), three pools, three restaurants (Matsuhisa Athens, the Michelin-starred Pelagos for seafood, the Italian Mercato), a full spa, and the pedigree of the resort traditional Athenian families have used since the 1960s.
+25 minutes from Syntagma by cab, a resort feel rather than a city stay.
 Book three months ahead in summer.

 What it's known for